LuckyMan23129/Flute/README.md

   Fig 3.
 The image of Circuitdojo nrf9160**
 </div>

-The nRF9160 Feather by Circuit Dojo is a single-board development for bringing your LTE-M and NB-IoT applications to life.
+<div align="justify">  The nRF9160 Feather by Circuit Dojo is a single-board development for bringing your LTE-M and NB-IoT applications to life.
 The circuitdojo_feather_nrf9160 board configuration leverages the pre-existing support for the Nordic Semiconductor nRF9160.
-Supported nRF9160 peripherals include:
+Supported nRF9160 peripherals include: </div>

 * ADC
 * CLOCK
 * FLASH